doctrine-extensions/DoctrineExtensions/README.markdown

 # Some Doctrine 2 Extensions

+Notice: **This branch is compatible with Doctrine2.0.x versions** and will be maintained only to support 2.0.x branch.
+All latest features and functionality updates are on **master** branch and compatible with upcomming releases of Doctrine2.1

 This package contains extensions for Doctrine 2 that hook into the facilities of Doctrine and offer new functionality or tools to use Doctrine 2 more efficently.
 This package contains mostly used behaviors which can be easily attached to your event system of Doctrine 2 and handle the